techidaily/site-win11-tips/source/_posts/battery-friendly-tips-minimize-windows-11-apps-impact.md

 2. Open the**Windows Update** tab in the left pane.
 Check if a new update is available.
 If not, click on**Check for updates** .
 3. Windows will scan the Microsoft servers for newer updates.
 If available, click on**Download & install** .
 Once installed, restart your computer and check for any improvements.

- You can also learn how to[manage Windows 10 updates](https://www.makeuseof.com/tag/manage-windows-update-windows-10/) to ensure your computer is constantly updated.
-However, if you can find this specific update on your computer, go to[Microsoft Update Catalog](https://www.makeuseof.com/tag/access-group-policy-editor-even-windows-home-settings-try/) and search for the update.
+ You can also learn how to [manage Windows 10 updates](https://www.makeuseof.com/tag/manage-windows-update-windows-10/) to ensure your computer is constantly updated.
+However, if you can find this specific update on your computer, go to [Microsoft Update Catalog](https://www.makeuseof.com/tag/access-group-policy-editor-even-windows-home-settings-try/) and search for the update.
 If available, download the update and run the installer to install it manually.

 ## 2\.
 Turn Off News and Interests